 that humans need

-to be seperated into ethnic or racial groups in daily life, denying
+to be separated into ethnic or racial groups in daily life, which denies

 that everyone has the right to